-- 4. Colorectal excisional biopsy (polypectomy) specimen, 1st edition, which covers local excision specimens from the colon and rectum, including polypectomies, endoscopic mucosal resections (EMR), endoscopic submucosal dissections (ESD), endoscopic full thickness resections (EFTR), transanal submucosal excisions, transanal minimally invasive surgery (TAMIS) and transanal endoscopic microsurgery (TEMS) specimens.
-Surgical resection specimens from patients with primary carcinoma of the colon and rectum, including NECs and MiNENs, are excluded.
-Published: April 2020. - 5.
-Carcinomas of the stomach, 2nd edition, which covers gastrectomy for gastric carcinomas.
+- 5. Carcinomas of the stomach, 2nd edition, which covers gastrectomy for gastric carcinomas.
 Carcinomas involving the oesophagogastric junction (OGJ) with their epicentre >20 mm into the proximal stomach and cardia cancers that do not involve the OGJ are included.
 These criteria are set by the UICC/AJCC 8th edition Classifications and have been adopted by the WHO to define the diagnosis 'gastric cancer'.
 For all other tumours involving the OGJ, refer to the ICCR dataset for carcinomas of the oesophagus.
 NECs and MiNENs (with the exception of mixed adenoma and NETs) are included in this dataset.
 NETs, non-epithelial malignancies and secondary tumours are excluded from this dataset.
 Published: December 2021. - 6.
-Endoscopic resection of the stomach, 2nd edition, which covers carcinomas involving the oesophagogastric junction (OGJ) with their epicentre >20 mm into the proximal stomach and cardia cancers that do not involve the OGJ are included.
+Endoscopic resection of the stomach, 2nd edition, which covers endoscopic resection (ER) specimens of the stomach.
+Surgically resected specimens are covered in a separate ICCR dataset.
+Carcinomas involving the oesophagogastric junction (OGJ) with their epicentre >20 mm into the proximal stomach and cardia cancers that do not involve the OGJ are included.
 These criteria are set by the UICC/AJCC on Cancer 8th edition TNM classifications and have been adopted by the WHO and define the diagnosis 'gastric cancer'.
 An ICCR dataset for carcinoma of the oesophagus is available for tumours not meeting these criteria.
 NECs and MiNENs (with the exception of mixed adenoma and NETs) are included in this dataset.
 NETs, non-epithelial malignancies, and secondary tumours are excluded from this dataset Published: December 2021. - 7.
 Carcinomas of the oesophagus, 2nd edition, which covers resection specimens of the oesophagus.
 Carcinomas involving the OGJ with tumour epicentre ≤20 mm into the proximal stomach are included.
 A separate ICCR dataset is available for endoscopic resections of the oesophagus and oesophagogastric junction.
 NEC and MiNEN of the oesophagus are included.
 NET, non-epithelial malignancies such as melanoma, and secondary tumours are excluded.
 Published: December 2021. - 8.
 Endoscopic resection of the oesophagus and oesophagogastric junction, 2nd edition, which covers endoscopic resection (ER) of pre-malignant and malignant lesions of the oesophagus and OGJ.
 Surgically resected specimens are covered in a separate ICCR dataset.
 NEC and MiNEN of the oesophagus are included.
 NET, non-epithelial malignancies such as melanoma, and secondary tumours are excluded.
 Published: December 2021.